endpoints4s/endpoints4s/manual/src/ornate/comparison.md

 endpoint definitions, so that your documentation is derived from the exact same code that is used to implement the API, hence being always consistent.

 ## Thrift?
 Finch?
 Rho?
 Lagom?
 Remotely?
 Fintrospect?
+Scala-json-rpc?